harwoodleon/bitgrail-hack-resources/README.md

 ## Why is this resource here?

+To help recover funds or help with legal claims to recover funds.

 There is a lot of information spread over forums, social media, reddit.
 This is a place where we can collect it all together to provide a valuable resource for Legal and Criminal agencies.

 ## How you can help